WebAssembly/WASI/docs/Proposals.md

 | -------------------------------------------------------------------------------- | ------------- | -------- |
 | [proxy-wasm/spec][wasi-proxy-wasm] (will advance as multiple, smaller proposals) | Piotr Sikora  |          |  |

+## Inclusion in WASI 0.3

+WASI 0.3 (also known as Preview 3, or WASIp3) corresponds to versions numbered `0.3.x` in Wit packages and related identifiers.

+To be included in WASI 0.3, a proposal must:

+ - Reach phase 3 in [the WASI Subgroup's Phase Process]
+ - Satisfy its own [portability criteria]
+ - Be voted for inclusion by the WASI Subgroup

 ## Versioning

 Once a proposal reaches Phase 3, we expect the champions to start creating releases, following the conventions of semantic versioning (semver).
 Releases for active proposals are linked in the chart above.